projectsbyif/openapis/pages/designing-for-open-apis.md

 APIs power many of the things we've become used to like paying for things online, comparing prices, and switching bank accounts.

+## Open APIs will help implement new digital rights

+In addition, companies will need to new rights enabled by GDPR (specifically access, portability and deletion).
+To avoid a repeat of disempowering cookie-banners, these should be implemented in a consistent and people-centred way.
+Specifically, they should be provided as standardized open APIs.

-We worked with the [Open Data Institute](https://theodi.org) to investigate how APIs from telecommunications and utility companies could follow the model set by Open Banking.
+We worked with the [Open Data Institute](https://theodi.org) to investigate how APIs from telecommunications and utility companies could give people new powers and better control over their data.

 ## Open API prototypes